 Wolverhampton band including Glenn Hughes, later of Deep Purple.
-See, however, the Finders Keepers singles discography at the Glenn Hughes Electronic Fanzine, where it is noted that his involvement with the recording of the band’s singles was minimal.
+See, however, the archived Glenn Hughes fanzine Coast to Coast (1998) which notes that his involvement with the recording of the band’s singles was minimal.

 Farnham and Finders Keepers both recorded Friday Kind Of Monday.

-Single on Atlantic (UK), in English, by Swedish singer who also recorded versions in Swedish, German and Danish (see below).
-B-side of The Man Who Took The Valise Off The Floor Of Grand Central Station At Noon.
+The A-side is a cover of Lloyd Price’s 1966 record The Man Who Took The Valise Off The Floor Of Grand Central Station At Noon.